Community Summit 2026

 Group of people, including children and adults, posing outside a building for a photo on a cloudy day.

-On Saturday and Sunday, participants from across the community will come together for hands-on service projects that respond to real, local needs.
+On Saturday, participants from across the community will come together for hands-on service projects that respond to real, local needs.
 These projects will partner with nonprofit organizations and community groups working on the front lines of care and compassion.

 Whether you serve regularly or are looking for a new way to get involved, this is an opportunity to live out our shared values through tangible acts of service—side by side with neighbors and partners.